annebrown/my-conf/win11/README.md

 # PowerShell

-[To Do: Copy comf from old repo and document here.]
+[To Do: Copy conf from old repo and document here.]